 A recent study left open the likelihood that the classification can one day change.
 The study said that there isn’t enough research to substantiate that overdoing online games is an addiction based on the APA’s definition.
 The APA states addiction as a brain disease that manifests by habitual use despite damaging consequences.
 This definition effectively dismisses the likelihood of any behavioral addictions.

-Another cause for the scientists’ skepticism is that just a tiny number of gamers ever display any disorder symptoms, particularly the tolerance and withdrawal symptoms.
+Another cause for the scientists’ skepticism is that just a tiny number of gamers ever display any disorder symptoms, particularly the tolerance and withdrawal symptoms experienced by those with severe online gaming addiction.
 For this reason, some researchers and scientists feel that overplaying online games is just a habit or a sign of another disorder rather than an addiction.

 Even without a formally diagnosed disorder, some individuals forgo their marriages and jobs to spend over 50 hours every week playing online games.
 Some young people get so attached to online gaming that they threaten anyone when told to drop the controller.